 A primary network of power and money abetting “45” is composed of disparate groups of hundreds of thousands, coalescing under a wide umbrella referred to as White Christian Nationalism.
 Many of the rioters aiming to overturn the freest and fairest election in U.S. history on 1/6 operated under its banner, and as we’ve learned, coordinated in advance their march on the Capitol.

-The more radical of these diverse groups find unity in an old Pre-Civil War strain of belief that American freedoms are reserved for those who are white, Christian, native born, and male.
-New and disturbing is its embrace by a major political party that openly peddles, excuses or cloaks racial and religious prejudice, misogyny, and repression of LGBT people for political advantage.
-Hard core Christian Nationalists seek to establish an explicitly Christian government.
-It is a political movement, not a religious movement.
+The fringe radical of these diverse groups find unity in an old antebellum Pre-Civil War strain of belief that American freedoms are reserved for those who are white, Christian, native born, and male.
+New and disturbing to most Christians is the embrace of this belief by members of a major political party, some who openly peddle, excuse or cloak racial and religious prejudice, misogyny, and repression of LGBT people for political advantage.
+Hard core Christian Nationalists seek to establish an explicitly Christian government in opposition to the Constitution, and in opposition to the majority of Americans who value the guarantee of religious freedom for themselves, and for others.
+Deception and force are not Christian values that foster love, beauty and a more peaceful world.
+In reality they are tactics used as tools of rule.
+MAGA is a political movement that uses, in part, the distortion of religion as an avenue to power.
+Sadly ironic is the hard core’s fervor for dismantling the separation of church and state: the very guarantor of its own religious protection.

 January 6 occurred in the twentieth year since the first hijackers arrived in the United States.

 In the words of peaceful Christian leaders who now beseech us, irony and analogy are seeking our attention.
-Here James Talarico, Texas State Representative and aspiring preacher, exposes the pretense of Christian Nationalism while seeking to restore understanding of Christian principles through the language of unity, and universal beauty.
-He inspires.
+Here James Talarico, Texas State Representative and aspiring preacher, exposes the pretense of Christian Nationalism while seeking to restore understanding of Christian principles through the language of unity and universal beauty.
+His inspiring words and authenticity demonstrate the kind of power that inspires faith and solidarity in one another.

-While in features, magnitude and motivation the two attacks were vastly different, we cannot deny that the thematic core producing January 6 was, in part, an echo of September 11: Religious extremism aligned with political ideology was incited into violence by a leader and his opportunistic enablers, who manipulate discontent to amass political power disguised as religious conviction.
+While in features, magnitude and motivation the two attacks were vastly different, we cannot deny that the thematic core producing January 6 was, in part, an echo of September 11: Religious extremism aligned with political ideology incited into violence by a leader and his opportunistic enablers, who manipulate discontent to amass political power, disguised as religious conviction.
 Violent Islamic terrorism, and the over-reaction to it, served to invigorate far right groups here at home.
-The violent insurrection at the capitol was a perverted ballet, choreographed by cynical disregard for the truth, written by “rigged election” propaganda.
+The violent insurrection at the capitol was a perverted ballet, choreographed by cynical disregard for the truth and “rigged election” propaganda.

 Owing to our blurred vision, it is as though terrorism has turned inward.
 In his ocean grave, Osama bin-Laden could be excused for counting January 6, in a rudimentary way, his win.

 Both political parties have enabled a Faustian bargain with the hardships of inequality.
 For decades in America, reforms have come and gone, in a trajectory that has favored the undoing of checks on executive power, the pollution of dark money in our system, rollbacks of stabilizing regulations, and an ever-widening wealth gap.
-Each side of the aisle bears responsibility for the undoing of accountability leading to Constitutional crisis.
-But the Republican Party is the standout in that respect.
+Both sides of the aisle share responsibility for the erosion of accountability that has led to a Constitutional crisis.
+However, the Republican Party stands out in this regard.

 Many of our parents and friends were respectable members of the GOP.

 Even objectors to that impactful legislation must still admit, as tested in 62 lawsuits, that Joe Biden won a free and fair election in 2020.
-Biden has been a steady, productive leader, and the Democratic Party has held against a tide of anti-democratic maneuvers unlike any since the Civil War.
+President Biden was a steady, productive leader, and the Democratic Party has held against a tide of anti-democratic maneuvers, unlike any since the Civil War.
 The peaceful transfer of power was violated by one party: the Republican Party.

-Shortly before July 4th, 1826, Thomas Jefferson wrote his last public letter in which he described himself as one of the surviving signers of a Declaration pregnant with our own, and the fate of the world.
+In 1826, shortly before July 4th, Thomas Jefferson wrote his last public letter in which he described himself as one of the surviving signers of a Declaration pregnant with our own fate, and the fate of the world.
 “Let the annual return of this day,” he said, “forever refresh our recollections of these rights, and an undiminished devotion to them.”

 While religion-infused politics is breeding extremes, countering forces are also at work.
-Republicans Liz Cheney and even her famously right-leaning father, Dick Cheney, are speaking forthrightly about the dangers that second “45” presidency poses for democracy.
-Former U.S. Congressman Adam Kinzinger and other retired and X-Republicans, attorneys and judges, are also speaking up.
-Some of our responsible politicians and journalists are acting to serve the public interest.
+In advance of the 2024 election Republicans Liz Cheney and even her famously right-leaning father, Dick Cheney, forthrightly warned of the dangers that “45” would pose for democracy if elected to the presidency for a second time.
+Former U.S. Congressman Adam Kinzinger and other retired and former Republican attorneys, judges, politicians, and also journalists are continuing to speak in defense of the public interest.

 In the film, “The Verdict,” Sidney Lumet’s 1982 legal drama, prosecuting attorney Frank Galvin (Paul Newman) pivots from comfortable avoidance to face a hard truth, thereby leaving his legal case helplessly arrayed against powerfully corrupt officials in the community.